-You have recently been diagnosed with cancer of the lining of the womb (endometrial cancer) or have been told this is a possibility.
-It is normal to experience a wide range of emotions, as this will be a very frightening and unsettling time.
-Whatever you may be feeling at present, try talking about it with someone who can help you such as your GP, consultant or your Macmillan gynaecology oncology clinical nurse specialist (CNS).
-They will listen, answer any questions you may have, and put you in touch with other professionals or support agencies, if you wish.
-There are some useful contact numbers listed at the back of this booklet.
+If you have recently been diagnosed with cervical cancer, it is normal to experience a wide range of emotions.
+For some people it can be a frightening and unsettling time.
+Whatever you may be feeling at present, try talking about it with someone who specialises in dealing with this condition.
+Your Gynae-oncology clinical nurse specialist (CNS) will listen, answer any questions you may have about your condition and if you wish, can put you in touch with other professionals or support agencies.